 “It feels so good to use my time and connections to give back.
 And with Angels Den, I get to be part of helping leaders in medical innovation achieve the success their breakthrough ideas deserve.
 How powerful is that!”

-Angels Den remains her main reason for volunteering, but she says she is also a big fan of HUMANCARE and frequently sings the praises of St. Michael’s Foundation.
+Angels Den remains her main reason for volunteering and she frequently sings the praises of St. Michael's Foundation.

 “I am grateful to be part of this powerful, connected team, and I hope to keep bringing value, using my network to grow awareness of the foundation and bring in donations.”

 Mike Flux’s boss suggested he attend a meeting to learn about St. Michael’s Hospital and possibly volunteer.
 That was in 2006, and he never looked back.

 “Yes, I suppose I was coerced into volunteering by my boss,” laughs Mike.
 “But ultimately, I couldn’t be more grateful because it led to me finding a life’s passion in social impact and strategic philanthropy.
 More people should consider volunteering in their younger years–why wait?"

 Seventeen years later, Mike is a member of the President’s Council, and chair of the Professional Advisor Task Force.

 "Three things I have always been passionate about are innovating healthcare, alleviating poverty, and particularly fighting for our fellow citizens who are marginalized and excluded.
 St. Michael's brought these charitable focuses together for me, in a big way."

 Volunteer since 2020